Pagure/pagure/doc/usage/first_steps.rst

 Configure the default email address
 -----------------------------------

-If the pagure instance you use is using local user authentication, then when you created your account you could choose whichever email address you prefer to use, but in the case (like pagure.io) where the pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.
+If the pagure instance you use is using local user authentication, you can choose whichever email address you prefer to use during account creation.
+But in the case (like pagure.io) where the pagure instance relies on an external authentication service, the email address provided by this service may be different from the one you prefer.

-Your settings' page (cf the image above for how to access to the page) allow you to add multiple email address and set one as default.
+The settings page of your account (see above for how to access the page) allows you to add multiple email addresses and set one as default.

 Your default email address is the address that will be used to send you notifications and also as the email address in the git commit if you merge